-Seat’s Arona is a small SUV arriving so late to the party that most revellers are beyond giddy: Nissan’s Juke has been propping up the bar for six years in comparison, a bender that even Ernest Hemmingway might have found taxing.
+Seat’s Arona is a small SUV that arrived so late to the party that most revellers are beyond giddy: Nissan’s Juke had been propping up the bar for six years when the Arona first turned up (and has since been updated), a bender that even Ernest Hemingway might have found taxing.

 In the main, the Arona’s party piece won’t stun the DJ into silence, as the ingredients are fairly conventional: decent cabin space within a small vehicle footprint, raised ride height to give the driver a more commanding seating position, and downsized engines for useful fuel economy.

-Where the Seat differs is by being the smallest SUV from Volkswagen Group, and by using the accomplished mechanical bits from the Ibiza and VW Polo superminis.
-Does that give the Arona a dynamic and quality advantage?
-Read on to find out more.
+Does using the accomplished mechanical bits from the Ibiza and VW Polo superminis, does that give the Arona a dynamic and quality advantage?

-The Arona enters the UK market on 17 November with three turbocharged petrol variants: a 1.0-litre three-cylinder engine with 95 or 115PS, and a 1.5-litre ‘Evo’ producing 150PS.
-A 1.6-litre diesel follows later, but most buyers will gravitate to the 113bhp triple CAR drove.
-Rightly so, it feels more nimble and less arduous to steer than the 148bhp four-cylinder, more rapier than the bigger engine’s broadsword.
+The Arona has four engines; a 1.0-litre three-cylinder turbo petrol engine with 94 or 113bhp, and a 1.5-litre TSI producing 148bhp and a 1.6-litre diesel.
+Most buyers will gravitate to that higher-powerer 1.0-litre; rightly so, it feels more nimble and less arduous to steer than the 148bhp four-cylinder, more rapier than the bigger engine’s broadsword.